section-engineering-education/engineering-education/content/Implementing-the-singleton-pattern-in-c#/index.md

 ### Introduction
 Design patterns are a set of coding conventions for resolving recurring issues in software development.
-The singleton pattern creates a single instance of a class, as the name implies.
+As the name implies singleton pattern creates an individual instance of the class.
 The restriction should be applied in numerous cases when only one of the instances of a class can exist.
 It is recommended only to have one instance of caches, thread pools, and registries.
 Singleton pattern was created to give a standard means of supplying a specific instance of an element all across the life of an application.
 Put it in another way; if the application isn't restarted, the model will remain the same.

 ### Table of contents
 - [Overview of what is Csharp Singleton Design Pattern.](#overview-of-what-is-csharp-singleton-design-pattern)